elstevi/personal-website/output/posts/backup-wordpress-website-offsite-with-tarsnap/index.md

 .. type: text
 -->

 I use <a href='https://www.tarsnap.com/'>tarsnap</a> because it sticks to the unix philosophy...it does one thing (backups) very well.
-Encryption is done on the client before backup every leaves, and it is as easy as using tar.
+Encryption is done on the client before the backup ever leaves, and it is as easy as using tar.

 <h2>Make sure you are signed up with tarsnap</h2>
 If you haven't already, <a href=''>go get an account at tarsnap</a>.
 You will need one to complete this tutorial.
 I put about $5 in my account, and have never refilled it.